 It only makes sense that we’d start the list out with the trtraditional teff flatbread.
 There are a ton of different recipes online for it, but this is definitely the easiest to put together I found.
 Enjoy your homemade injera with soup, stew, curry, fruit, by itself….
 The possibilities are endless (it’s can also be a great fill-in if you don’t live near your favorite Ethiopian restaurant)!

 Really, is there anything better on a freezing cold morning than a hot bowl of porridge?
 I don’t think there is.
 This recipe is pretty seasonal, but if you don’t like the extra ingredients or you don’t have them on hand, feel free to add your own personal favorites.
 With a bowl of this before work, you’ll definitely have no problem at all staying focused and energized all the way through lunchtime.

-Are you one of those people that loves all things pumpkin flavored regardless of what time of year it is?
-You’re going to absolutely love this recipe if that’s the case – Not only is it gluten free and vegan friendly (and super tasty), but the nuttiness of the teff flour pairs beautifully with the pumpkin and ginger.
+Are you one of those people who loves all things pumpkin flavored regardless of what time of year it is?
+You’re going to absolutely love this recipe if that’s the case – Not only is it gluten-free and vegan-friendly (and super tasty), but the nuttiness of the teff flour pairs beautifully with the pumpkin and ginger.
 Great for any time of the day, and a wonderful addition to any Thanksgiving spread.

 Healthy Homemade Fruit Cereal Bars

 You know those cereal bars that you can buy for your lunches at the grocery store?
 They’re not nearly as good for you as you might think – Not only are most of them made with bleached flour (which has little to no nutritional value), but they’re also absolutely chalked full of sugar.
 If you (or your kids) love cereal bars and want a healthy, vegan friendly, and gluten free alternative, try this recipe out (and let me know how it goes if you do – They’d be great to make when my nephew comes to visit if they taste as good as they look like they do).